 When people have an MRI scan while they read a short story, the areas of the brain that light up when they read about an activity are identical to those that light up when they actually experience it.
 That's the power you can tap into by using stories when you talk about your business.

 Even if an entrepreneur has beautiful visual branding and a stunning site, their message will fall flat without using the power of storytelling to draw people in and make them eager to know what happens next.

-These days I'm a brand voice strategist, working with web designers, e-course creators and coaches - but in my former working life I spent twenty years working as a writer and editor.
+These days I'm a business mentor and copy coach, working with web designers, e-course creators and coaches - but in my former working life I spent twenty years working as a writer and editor.
 I know how stories work from the inside out.